SaeidJavadi/Advanced-WhatsApp-Sender/README.md

 ### Advanced WhatsApp Sender And Analyzer

+- Analyzer: Find phone numbers that have WhatsApp account
+- Sender of text message and image message

 You can use this program to automatically send a text message or image to a list of Phone numbers

 # Program features include:

-- Reload PHone numbers via Excel files
+- Reload Phone numbers via Excel files

 ![1](https://user-images.githubusercontent.com/53658372/162801064-a4e493f5-c3ce-404a-8bb7-cd4e20d7dbd9.gif)